A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

 Furthermore we will prove the following phase-field version of the Faber--Krahn inequality on the diffuse interface level. \begin{Thm}[Phase-field Faber--Krahn inequality] Let $\eps > 0$ be arbitrary.
 Then, for all $\varphi \in H_0^1(\Omega;[0,1])$, we have

 \end{Thm}

-In order to recover the classical Faber--Krahn inequality in the sharp-interface limit $\eps\to 0$, we consider the following optimization problem:
+In order to recover the classical Faber--Krahn inequality in the sharp interface limit $\eps\to 0$, we consider the following optimization problem:

 Here, $\lambda_1^{\eps,\varphi}$ denotes the principal eigenvalue corresponding to the function $\varphi$ as introduced in Proposition~\ref{PROP:EVP}, and $\gamma>0$ is the surface tension.
 Here, the additional summand $\gamma \EE^\eps(\varphi)$ acts as a regularization term which ensures well-posedness of the optimization problem and is further used to gain additional information about its minimizers.
+More precisely, for fixed $\eps>0$, the gradient term appearing in the Ginzburg--Landau energy ensures the weak compactness of any minimizing sequence of phase-fields in $H_0^1(\Omega)$, which is needed to apply the direct method in the calculus of variations (see e.g. \cite[Theorem~6.1]{GHK}).

-After passing to the sharp-interface limit $\eps\to 0$, we recover the classical Faber--Krahn inequality in the framework of $BV$ functions by sending $\gamma\to 0$, which is possible as we will see later that the minimizer on the sharp-interface level does not depend on $\gamma$.
+After passing to the sharp interface limit $\eps\to 0$, we recover the classical Faber--Krahn inequality in the framework of sets of finite perimeter which are represented by $BV$ functions.
+First of all for fixed $\gamma>0$, the Ginzburg--Landau energy gives rise to compactness in the space $BV$ for a sequence of minimizers $(\varphi_\eps)_{\eps>0}$ of $J^\eps_{\gamma}$ as $\eps\to 0$, thus providing us with a minimizer $\varphi_0\in BV(\Omega;\{0;1\})$ on the sharp interface level, see the proof of Theorem~\ref{THM:EpsCon} for details.
+Afterwards we are able to send $\gamma\to 0$ in order to get rid of the additional perimeter regularization, \blk which is possible as we will see later that the minimizer on the sharp interface level does not depend on $\gamma$.

 The existence of a minimizer $\varphi\in \Phi_m$ of the optimization problem \eqref{OP} was established in \cite[Theorem~3.8]{GHKK}.
 This means that the following lemma holds.

 \begin{Lem} Let $\eps,\gamma>0$ be arbitrary.
 Then, the optimization problem \eqref{OP} possesses a minimizer $\varphi\in \Phi_m$. \end{Lem}